2001051-mr/CS220-AU-portfolio/README.md

 - self-and peer-assessment
 - final checklist

 The URL of the website, using the `index.md` file can be found in the sidebar of this repository, under 'About'.
 It is a very simple home page that you can amend with your own information.
+I used GitHub Pages to create my website due to it being easy to create and understand the markdown language and also made it easier long term as well as i have a lot of essays for my history degree to write, and by using GitHub pages, it made managing my time easier and meant i could focus on other modules as well as this one and making sure i can have enough time to put the effort into making my website presentable.

 <br>